DCchico/PerformanceDNA/README.md

-# ProfilingDNAResutls
+# Profiling PerformanceDNA

-## Profiling PyTorch Models with Nsight Compute in Docker

-### 0. Find Server CUDA and cuDNN Version
+## 0. Find Server CUDA and cuDNN Version

 To find the CUDA and cuDNN versions on your server, use the following commands: